machinetranslate/machinetranslate.org/about.md

   name: About the Machine Translate foundation
 ---

+**Machine Translation** is a non-profit foundation building open information and community for machine translation.

+> <span style="font-size:x-large;">“Open information and community for machine translation”</span>

 {% include collapsible_toc.html %}

 ## Mission

-🌍 Machine Translate’s mission is to **make machine translation more accessible to more people** as the field of machine translation grows.
+Machine Translate’s mission is to **make machine translation more accessible to more people** as the field of machine translation grows.

+> <span style="font-size:x-large;">“Make machine translation more accessible to more people”</span>

 We do that by building open information and community for machine translation.

-> <span style="font-size:x-large;">“Open information and community for machine translation”</span>

 ## Values